capistrano/sshkit/FAQ.md

 backend servers.
 Whilst Capistrano provides the structure for repeatable deployments.

-## Production Ready?

-It's in private Beta use, and the documentation could use more work, but this is open source, that's more or less how it works.

 ## Why does <something> stop responding after I started it with `background()`?

 The answer is complicated, but it can be summed up by saying that under